Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Technologies Used:</strong> C#, Unity</p>
           <p>Dive into Velocity Pursuit, where you race through dynamic tracks, challenge your limits in time trials, and engage in high-stakes pursuits.
-Customize your vehicles, strategize your moves[...]
+Customize your vehicles, strategize your moves, and dominate diverse environments to become the ultimate racing champion in this exhilarating adventure.
         </div>
       </td>
     </tr>